(Last Updated on : 22-02-2019)

-After historical, political, and cultural changes through the ages, development of Gatka has been immense and has now become a performing art rather than the original art of self-defence.
-On the akhara i.e. "arena", a pit dug in an open field or in the grounds of a gurdwara.
-In that one hears devotional hymns from the holy scriptures of Sikhism
+After historical, political and cultural changes through the ages, development of Gatka has been immense and has now become a performing art rather than the original art of self-defence.
+The akhara or the arena, is a pit dug in an open field or in the grounds of a gurdwara.
+In that, one hears devotional hymns from the holy scriptures of Sikhism

 , Sri Guru Granth Sahib

 , and witnesses the enactment of religious poems.
 Beginning with the hymn "O Lord, give me so much power that I never fear performing a good deed", the men, pledged to celibacy, perform the Fateh namah i.e. worship of weapons, derived from the doctrine of Guru Gobind Singh